-For more information see: ESCCAP Guideline 03: Control of Ectoparasites in Dogs and Cats.
+For more information see: ESCCAP Guideline 3: Control of Ectoparasites in Dogs and Cats.

-Modular Guide 03 Third Edition is adapted from the original ESCCAP Guideline 03 Seventh Edition - January 2022 © ESCCAP 2009-2022.
+Adapted from the original ESCCAP Guideline 03 Second Edition - June 2012 © ESCCAP 2012.
 All rights reserved.

-ESCCAP guidelines are made possible by sponsorship from ALL the major leading pharmaceutical companies.
+ESCCAP guidelines are made possible by sponsorship from ALL the major leading pharmeaceutical companies.

-ESCCAP Secretariat Malvern Hills Science Park Geraldine Road, Malvern WR14 3SZ United Kingdom Tel: +44 (0) 1684 585135 www.esccap.org
+ESCCAP Secretariat Malvern Hills Science Park Geraldine Road, Malvern WR14 3SZ United Kingdom

 Notoedres cati closely resembles Sarcoptes both in behaviour and biology but with slight morphological features.
-Cat notoedric mange can also occur in humans causing transient dermatitis.
+Cat notoedric mange is not considered to be zoonotic, but transient dermatitis can occur in humans.